 She started writing professionally as a science writer, quickly broadening her work to encompass a vast range of topics that interested her—from arts and culture to health and wellness, travel features, author interviews and stories about social justice.

 Lily’s work continues to span a diversity of topics and genres.
 As a freelance journalist, she specializes in long-form and investigative features.
 As a creative writer, she writes fiction, poetry and personal essays.
-Her work has appeared in The Los Angeles Times, The California Health Report, The San Jose Mercury News, KQED State of Health and a wide variety of other publications.
+Her work has appeared in the Los Angeles Times, Pacific Standard, the San Jose Mercury News, KQED State of Health, the Monterey Herald, California Health Report, and a wide variety of other outlets.
 Several of her essays have been included in anthologies.
-In 2014, she wrote a book about sea otters for the Monterey Bay Aquarium.
+She wrote the book Sea Otters for the Monterey Bay Aquarium and was awarded a national fellowship from the University of Southern California’s Annenberg Center for Health Journalism in 2017.
+She is the fiction editor of Reed Magazine’s California edition.

 Lily lives in Santa Cruz, California with her biologist husband, their two daughters and a menagerie of other animals, including a six-foot boa constrictor.
 She’s currently working on her MFA in fiction at San Jose State University.